LAMPSYORKU/OntarioClimateDataPortal/README.md

 ## Where should  I put it?

-It is an open source.
+Anything in this site is open source.
 Any one can fork it or clone it to his/her local machine and revise the code according to specific requirements.

 ## How should I use it?